 That’s why I created some help for you.
 You’re not alone, that’s for sure.

 The Finally First Club is your home away from home when it comes to coaching, community and connection to other amazing midlife women working on the same thing…finally putting themselves first!

 It’s my virtual, monthly coaching program to help you move the dial forward on greater commitment to yourself when it comes to your priorities around self-care, being more intentional about your relationships and the way you make a formal professional contribution in the world.
 It’s time for you to get serious about being more fulfilled and happier!
 We’re waiting for you.
-Join us now or add your name to the VIP waiting list so you know when the doors are open again (and it will be soon)! www.iamfinallyfirst.com
+Join us now! www.iamfinallyfirst.com

 Can’t wait to see you finally get unstuck, clear about what you actually want and excited to finally put yourself first!

 Suzy Rosenstein, MA is a master certified life coach and host of the popular podcast for midlife women, Women in the Middle, with over 1 million downloads.
 Having wasted five years being stuck herself, she knows how frustrating and painful it can be.
 She uses her upbeat approach with the serious topic of aging to help you get clear about what you want, get unstuck and live your best life.
 Girlfriend, there’s more fun to be had!
 Start now with her free midlife video training about how to get unstuck: www.midlifevideo.com.